PaulineGorbatchev/C_ells/README.md

 - derivatives.py: computes the derivatives (Note: analytic expressions).

-- covariance.py: computes the Covariance Matrix.
+- covariance.py: computes the Covariance Matrix (Note: if existing a previous version it would be nice to build up from that one).